labri-progress/AIFEX/README.md

 Edit **./prod.sh**:
 1. replace HOST_ADDR by your server name.
-2. Change ELASTIC_PASSWORD
+2. Change ELASTIC_PASSWORD and TOKEN_SECRET
-3. Set CERTIFIACT_SOURCE and CERTIFICAT_TARGET
+3. Set CERTIFICAT_SOURCE and CERTIFICAT_TARGET

 Then just execute (if you are using Windows, please use bash):